richardstolen/Noroff-Backend-Assignment-2/README.md

 Contributors: Richard Stølen and Ahmad Khodabaks

+Appendix A:
+Has a folder with all the individual scripts, and also a script 10_completeScript.sql that contains everything that can be run with SSMS.
+There is also a main program in the solution that goes through the sqlscripts folder and runs every script.
+It works fine, but needs to change to the local DB Datasource to work.

+Appendix B:

 Contains two branches:
 - main
     - Contains the main implementation for Appendix B, the main program has a test run with all the methods.